AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 **Value proposition**:

-* Provide a platform to collate information about food places that the user has visited such as, name, address, rating, cuisine, location, notes, etc.
+* Provide a platform to collate information about food places that the user has visited such as, name, address, rate, cuisine, location, notes, etc.
 * Users can quickly access any information they want through extensive sorting and searching feature to make quick and informed decisions
 * Blacklist food places that the user dislikes
 * Wishlist food places to keep track of places they want to try next